goodwordalchemy/coding_competitions/notes.md

 - [x] Bus Routes
 - [x] Wandering Robot

+## 2020A
+- [x] Workout (2nd set)
+- [x] Bundling

+* second set of workout required deep intuition about the problem itself.
+Was not hard to program at all.
+The intution was that you could binary search for the global answer, and use each guess to check that amount of sessions that would have to be inserted.
+* key thing with bundling was realizing that each prefix could contribute Pi // K to the total.
+Basically greedy algorithm where you group and count as many as possible.

 ### 2019H
 - [x] H-index
 - [x] Diagonal Puzzle (3 hours with analysis in front of me)